 It was another completely wrong weather forecast from the BBC, but thankfully in our favour.
 Instead of it being cloudy and breezy we had a lovely sunny day, and what a difference it makes.
-I had to do some chores including hanging the washing I did last night on the folding clothes airer I bought along with us.
+I had to do some chores including hanging out the washing I did last night on the folding clothes airer I bought along with us.

 Information courtesy of the internet: